What Has Your Agency/Company Done to be Green?

 Fortunately, many of the steps we take to reduce greenhouse gas emissions — like creating vibrant urban centers where people can walk, bike or use transit — also have benefits for improving public health and protecting our open space, waterways, farms and forests.

-One of our biggest contributions is our fleet of hybrid and electric buses.
-We have one of the largest fleets of hybrid articulated buses in the nation, our electric trolleys produce zero emissions, and our diesel coaches run on the cleanest fuels available.
+At Metro, one of our biggest contributions to environmental sustainability is our fleet of hybrid and electric buses.
+We have one of the largest fleets of hybrid articulated buses in the nation, and our electric trolleys produce zero emissions.
+Our diesel coaches run on the cleanest fuels available.

 This year, we’ll help pave the way for broader use of plug-in electric vehicles.
 Metro is using federal grant resources to install about 70 charging stations around King County — many in park-and-rides where they’ll be available for public use.
 We plan to add 20 plug-in electric vehicles to Metro’s vanpool fleet.
 And, the county has received federal funding to purchase a prototype electric-powered bus that will be able to travel up to 30 miles off the grid before recharging.